 Copying the choice of a sexual partner is an example of positive dependence of biological fitness of the bearers of a certain trait on their frequency in the population.
 It is known that the females of many species of fish, birds and mammals mate preferentially with males that are preferred by most of the other females in the population.
 Thus, a female observes which males are most attractive for the greatest number of females and then, perhaps contrary to her own taste, copies the majority taste of the population.
-For example, research workers studied which of two males would be preferred by a female of the live-bearing guppy fish Poecilia reticulata who had previously observed that another female preferred the male with less bright colouring.
-Under normal conditions, females always prefer the more orange male.
+For example, research workers studied which of two males would be preferred by a female of the live-bearing guppy fish Poecilia reticulata who had previously observed that another female preferred the male with less bright colouring.2 Under normal conditions, females always prefer the more orange male.
 However, when the female saw that another female preferred a less orange male (actually, she had no choice, because the research workers separated the more orange male with a glass plate), in the subsequent experiment she began to substantially prefer the less brightly coloured male as a sexual partner (Fig. 7.1).
-From an evolutionary standpoint, this conformist behaviour of the females makes a certain kind of sense.
-Sons thus have a greater chance that they will be favoured by a large number of females even if their mother has wandered into another population where a different "fashion" is predominant.
-However, this simultaneously leads to the traits of males being subject to positive frequencydependent selection.
+From an evolutionary standpoint, this conformist behaviour of females makes a certain amount of sense.
+Sons thus have a greater chance that they will be favored by a large number of females even if their mother has wandered into another population where a different "fashion" is predominant.
+However, this simultaneously leads to the traits of males being subject to positive frequency-dependent selection.
 The selection value of their appearance (i.e. of their phenotype) will depend on how frequently this phenotype occurs in males in the population.
 If this is a common phenotype, the average female will frequently see that other females mate with the bearers of this phenotype.
-Thus, she will prefer the bearers of this phenotype compared to the bearers of less
+Thus, she will prefer the bearers of this phenotype compared to the bearers of less common phenotypes.
+Thus, the greater the frequency of a certain phenotype in the population, the greater will be the biological fitness of its bearers and the more progeny they will have during their lifetime.
+If no other force acting in the opposite direction is simultaneously active, positive frequency-dependent selection will finally lead to the fixing of a certain phenotype in the population, while the other phenotypes will be removed by selection.3

 Fig. 7.1 Female preference for preferred guppy males.
-Under normal circumstances, guppy Poecilia reticulata females prefer males with a larger area of orange colouring.
-In the experiment, females were allowed to choose between males with different areas of orange colouring on the surface of their bodies under normal circumstances (white column) or after they saw a less orange male courting a different female (black column).
-The results show that, provided the difference in the orange colouring is not very great (about 40%), females greatly prefer males that attracted the interest of other females, in spite of the smaller area of orange colouring on their body.
+Under normal circumstances, guppy Poecilia reticulata females prefer males with a larger area of orange coloring.
+In the experiment, females were allowed to choose between males with different areas of orange coloring on the surface of their bodies under normal circumstances (white column) or after they saw a less orange male courting a different female (hatched column).
+The results show that, provided that the difference in the orange coloring is not very great (about 40%), females greatly prefer males that attracted the interest of other females, in spite of the smaller area of orange coloring on their body.
 The height of the columns shows the percentage of cases in twenty independent experiments in which the female preferred the more orange male.